romi-lab/camera-calibration-opencv/README.md

 # super-simple-stuff
-Some, probalby, useful code that I've used... nothing fancy
+Some probalby useful code that I've used... nothing fancy These are generally single file projects